 A great aspect of Faulkner’s exploration of grief is his subtlety.
 As Andrew mentions in his review, Faulkner explores characters’ grief over Addie’s death without often coming outright and mentioning it.
 Every character is affected, but it is an emotion that lurks in the background.
 Among that grief lurks hopelessness.
 This is not a Christian novel.
 There is no “we’ll see her in heaven one day.”
 Anse honors his promise to his wife, but he does so out of a sense of duty, not of love or hope of the resurrection.
 Addie is dead, she is gone, and everyone else must move on.
 Life keeps trudging on, and even as the characters process their grief, they have a variety of personal tasks they must complete.
 In a sense, though the book explores grief and tragedy, the answer the book supplies is simply “get over it.”
 Death happens.
 The characters bury the dead, then move on with their lives; sometimes not even in that order.

 The title itself could express this sort of nihilistic approach to the world, depending on how one reads it.
 Who is the “I” in the title?
 Is it Addie?
 It is true that she does not die until several chapters into the book, but her death is the initiating event of the plot.
-The title could refer to Faulkner, for this was the last book he wrote before death.
 Yet, the more I think about it, I wonder if the “I” does not refer to all the characters.
 Every character is alive and, in that sense, on their way to their deathbed.
 Any of the characters could be said to “lay dying,” for life is simply a long, slow journey towards death.
 People live, wandering around from moment to moment, then are simply extinguished, just like the ending of the book.
 As I Lay Dying drives toward a conclusion, then simply ends.
 There is no explanation, no satisfaction, just like with the sudden death of a loved one.

 Andrew wrote previously about the hopelessness of this novel, and I agree with him.
 Faulkner does not wrap everything up with a bow nor imbue his characters with a final glimmer of hope.
 Rather, the character with the most hope ends up the poorest off.
 Why, then, should you read this?
 What possible benefit could a Christian gain from ingesting such depressing stuff?
 The answer is simple: hope.
 Faulkner depicts the reality of grief and the nothingness that comes along with it.
 As Christians, we hold the greatest answer: life is not hopeless, death is not the end, there is hope.
 Faulkner gives a chance to encounter that depression and nihilism, while also giving a chance to contemplate and appreciate (and share!) the hope that comes with Christ.
 The book serves as a literary lent, if you will, giving us a chance to engage with darkness so that we might better appreciate the light.